 How much do Healthcare Assistants get paid?

-Healthcare Assistants working in the NHS start at a Band 2 salary – which is currently £18,005 a year.
+Healthcare Assistants working in the NHS start at a Band 2 salary.

-This is rising each year for the next two years.
+This rises each year for the following two years.

 A higher rate of pay is offered for working evenings, weekends and other unsociable hours.